neondatabase/website/content/docs/reference/cli-completion.md

 ## Before you begin

-Ensure that you have [installed the Neon CLI](/docs/reference/neon-cli#install-the-neon-cli).
+Before running the `completion` command, ensure that you have [installed the Neon CLI](/docs/reference/neon-cli#install-the-neon-cli).

 ## The `completion` command